yosko/easydump/README.md

 EasyDump is an easy, sexy and lightweight way to display your PHP variable when developing.
 It is a nice alternative to ```var_dump```.
 It was partly inspired by (but not based on) [Kint](http://www.webresourcesdepot.com/kint-a-debugging-helper-for-php-apps/), but is way more simple.

+## Requirement

+EasuDump depends on SplFileObject, which needs PHP 5.1.0 or higher.

 ## Use

 ### Dump variables